Y

 A built object

-Finishing it as a real, laser-engraved object made the theme land — the forest isn't art on a card, it's the board you play on.
+Finishing it as a real, laser-engraved object made the theme land.
+The forest stops being art on a card and becomes the board you play on.

 Next · View / Archive Archive →